Scattered spring: How climate change disrupts the synchrony of biological events: S. Supporting Information

 In addition to the model-based approach in the main text, we also examine the data using a binning approach.
-The results are contained in Tables \ref{tab:walnut_forcing}-\ref{tab:sd_bloom_bins}.

-Table \ref{tab:walnut_forcing} shows data from a controlled experiment on walnut trees (\textit{Juglans}\textasciitilde sp.) conducted by Charrier et al. (2011).
-The data examines 30 trees comprising 6 genotypes at 2 locations.
+Table \ref{tab:walnut_forcing} shows data from a controlled experiment on walnut trees (\textit{Juglans regia} and \textit{Juglans regia x nigra} hybrids) conducted by \cite{Charrier:2011aa}.
+See also \cite{guillaume2018assessing}.
+The data reflect 385 buds from 15 trees comprising 6 genotypes at 2 locations.
 In November of the study year, stems were sampled from each tree and cut into 7 centimeter segments containing a single bud.
-All segments were chilled at \(4^\circ\)C and then transferred to constant `forcing' environments with temperatures set at one of \(5,10,15,20,\) or \(25^\circ\)C. For each temperature, the outcome is the response time, the time (in days) until budburst determined from the date at which 50\% of buds reached stage 15 of the BBCH scale.
+All segments were chilled at \(4^\circ\)C and then transferred to constant `forcing' environments with the air temperature set at one of \(5,10,15,20,\) or \(25^\circ\)C, denoted \(\alpha\).
+For each temperature, the outcome is the response time, the time (in days) until budburst determined from the date at which the buds reached stage 10 of the BBCH scale.

-This experiment isolates the winter regime because temperature is held constant over time.
+This experiment isolates the winter regime because the forcing temperature is held constant at level \(\alpha\) over time.
 To show consistency with this regime, Table \ref{tab:walnut_forcing} reports the mean and standard deviation of the response times across the 30 stems at each forcing temperature.
-Higher forcing temperatures advance budburst at a decreasing rate (the mean falls with \(\alpha\)), and the dispersion of budburst timing is smaller at warmer forcing temperatures.
-Thus, in an experimental setting, the stopped-random-walk approximation captures the basic comparative statics of constant-temperature forcing on both the level and variability of budburst times.
-This pattern cannot be explained by chinning or photoperiod as these are held constant.
+Higher forcing temperatures advance budburst at a decreasing rate, and the standard deviation of budburst timing is smaller at warmer temperatures.
+Thus, in an experimental setting, the thermal-sum model captures the relationship between constant-temperature forcing and the level and variability of budburst times.
+This pattern cannot be explained by factors such as chilling or photoperiod, which are held constant.